Bayo-sb/Daily_precipitation_from_New_jersey_ACIS_Coop_stations/README.md

 ## Important Notes

+* **ACIS API Documentation:** For detailed information on ACIS API endpoints, data elements, and usage policies, please refer to the official ACIS documentation, typically found on the [Regional Climate Centers' ACIS websites](https://www.rcc-acis.org/).
 * **API Usage:** This script interacts with a public API.
 While `time.sleep` is included, be mindful of excessive requests.
 ACIS may have rate limits or usage policies.
 * **Data Format:** The `Precip(in)` column may contain 'M' or 'T' strings for missing or trace values.
 You will need to handle these during subsequent data loading and analysis (e.g., converting them to `NaN` or 0 for numerical processing).
 * **Missing Coordinates:** The script includes COOP stations even if their coordinates are not available in the metadata, as long as they are in New Jersey.